-Our specialty markets allow you to minimize your workers compensation cost each and every year.
+Our specialty markets allow you to minimize your home health care workers compensation insurance cost each and every year.
 If you are a start-up with no experience, a 15-year-old agency with adverse claims experience or a newer agency with a 0.89 modifier, we have a program for you.

 Better yet, we will map out a path for you that will always put you with the lowest priced carrier that we have available and work to keep your claims and experience modifier low with loss control and advice.